SammyKrosoft/Exchange-Server-Message-Stats/README.md

 # Exchange-Server-Message-Stats

-This is a script that dumps the message stats from an OnPrem Exchange environment.
-It's taken from Microsoft's Risk Assessment bundle.
+These are scripts that dumps the message stats from an OnPrem Exchange environment. messagestats.ps1 is taken from Microsoft's Risk Assessment bundle, and Generate-MessageProfile.ps1 it taken from a Microsoft Exchange Team's blog article (link below).

 This script is an updated version from Marco Roth's script, which original version is available on his Github page:
 [Message Stats script from Marco Roth](https://github.com/msftmroth/MessageStats)